mlan/docker-asterisk/src/privatedial/doc/privatedial.md

 # PrivateDial

 PrivateDial is a suite of [Asterisk configuration files](https://wiki.asterisk.org/wiki/display/AST/Asterisk+Configuration+Files).
-This configuration is tailored to private use cases, supporting the capabilities of mobile smart phones, that is, voice, video, instant messaging or SMS, and voice mail delivered by email.
+This configuration is tailored to residential use cases, supporting the capabilities of mobile smart phones, that is, voice, video, instant messaging or SMS, and voice mail delivered by email.

 It uses the [PJSIP](https://www.pjsip.org/) [channel driver](https://wiki.asterisk.org/wiki/display/AST/Configuring+res_pjsip) and therefore natively support simultaneous connection of several soft-phones to each user account/endpoint.

-The underlying design idea is to separate the dial plan function from the user data.
+The underlying design idea is to separate the dial plan functionality from the user data.
 To achieve this all user specific data has been pushed out from the main `extensions.conf` file.

 ## Features